Unraveling a Culture of Fear to Help Reduce Workplace Anxiety

 Empower and involve employees in individual and collective development

-In a culture of fear, high stress and the pressure of perfectionism can easily lead to employee fatigue, burnout, and disillusionment.
-It’s incumbent upon leaders to engage and empower their workers to take control of their own growth and feel connected to the company’s.
+In a culture of fear, high stress and perfectionism crush creativity and can easily lead to employee fatigue, burnout, and disillusionment.
+Leaders can counter this and empower workers to take control of their own growth by:

 Build an infrastructure that prioritizes inclusion in the workplace